Do not apply a cleaning chemical to warm or hot wheel rims and covers.

 Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergent.

-If you intend parking your vehicle for an extended period after cleaning the wheels with a wheel cleaner, drive your vehicle for a few minutes before doing so.
-This will reduce the risk of increased corrosion of the brake discs, brake pads and linings.
+If you intend to park your vehicle for an extended period after cleaning the wheels with a wheel cleaner, drive your vehicle for a few minutes before doing so.
+This reduces the risk of increased corrosion of the brake discs, brake pads and linings.

-Some automatic car washes may cause damage to the finish on your wheel rims and covers.
+Some automatic car washes could cause damage to the finish on your wheel rims and covers.